tylergaw/ember-cli-pagination/README.md

     // ....
 ```

-The old method of setting paginationType (instead of a nested pagination.type) still works.
+The old method of setting paginationType (instead of a nested pagination.type) still works for now.

 ### Using Kaminari in Rails